Hitchcock Center for the Environment

 Ages 0-5 (Adult required to attend with child)

-NEW for Spring 2025 – Come along on a Little Bear Nature Walk!
+NEW for 2025, Come along on a Little Bear Nature Walk!
 Little Bear Nature Walks are a way for toddlers, preschoolers and their caregivers to explore nature in an age-appropriate way.
 While on the walk, children borrow a backpack filled with simple tools for exploring.
 Nature educators guide children in small groups and explore plants, animals, rocks, and soil.
 Walks incorporate observation, inquiry, and sensory learning, but also make space for imagination and play.
-Each walk has a loose theme and includes a story and a song.
+Each walk has a loose theme and includes a story or a song if time.

 Each walk is limited to 12 children.
 Limit of 2 children per adult.